 We will also spend 1 night and 2 days in close proximity to the Harakmbut people of the Shituya community.
 Although we will mainly focus on natural attractions, the Harakmbut will be visited briefly and you will be able to interact with its members.
 Other surprises might await you as well.

 Browsing through our platform, you will come across another Manu tour, which is very similar to this one.
 The Manu Spirit, Nature and Culture Tour offers almost the same activities as this one.
-However, it excludes the extra day, on which you visit the second community.
-This might be an option for you if you are shorter in time.
-Don’t worry, you will still visit one community, so you don’t have to renounce this experience.
+However, it has a special focus on spirituality, wellness and breathing exercices.
+Do you want to get a deeper connection to nature during your jungle experience?
+In that case, the other tour might be the one for you.

-If you want to spend even more time, however, look at our Exploration to the heart of the Manu National Park Tour, which is 6 days long.
+If you want to spend less than five days in Manu, have look at our Manu Community and Wilidfe Experience.
+To spend a maximum amont of time, however, the Exploration to the heart of the Manu National Park Tour, should be your choice!

 Note: all programs in the jungle may have slight variations, depending on the reports of our experienced guides and weather conditions, in order to maximize the observation of wildlife.